By Dr Ananya Mandal, MD

 Where does hand, foot and mouth disease come from?

-It usually comes from pets but may also spread from person to person through contact.
+It does not come from pets but may spread from person to person through contact.

 Contact with infected discharge of mucus from throat, nose, saliva and fluids from the ruptured blisters as well as infected faeces of the sufferer are often the cause of transmission of this infection.
 The first week of the infections is most contagious.